-Client account A bank account that is used solely for the banking of clients' monies.
-Client monies Any monies, including documents of title to money such as bills of exchange and promissory notes, as well as documents of title that can be converted into money, such as bearer bonds, received by a registered auditor to be held or paid out on the instruction of the person from whom or on whose behalf they are received.
-Close family A parent, child or sibling, who is not an immediate family member.
-Conceptual framework This term is described in Section 120.
+- Client account A bank account that is used solely for the banking of clients' monies. - Client monies Any monies, including documents of title to money such as bills of exchange and promissory notes, as well as documents of title that can be converted into money, such as bearer bonds, received by a registered auditor to be held or paid out on the instruction of the person from whom or on whose behalf they are received. - Close family A parent, child or sibling, who is not an immediate family member. - Conceptual framework This term is described in Section 120.

 Contingent fee A fee calculated on a predetermined basis relating to the outcome of a transaction or the result of the services performed by the firm.
 A fee that is established by a court or other public authority is not a contingent fee.

 Cooling-off period This term is described in paragraph R540.5 for the purposes of paragraphs R540.11 to R540.19.

+Direct financial interest A financial interest:

+engagement

+engagement

-Direct financial interest A financial interest: (a) Owned directly by and under the control of an individual or entity (including those managed on a discretionary basis by others); or (b) Beneficially owned through a collective investment vehicle, estate, trust or other intermediary over which the individual or entity has control, or the ability to influence investment decisions.
-Director or officer Those charged with the governance of an entity, or acting in an equivalent capacity, regardless of their title, which might vary from jurisdiction to jurisdiction.
-Eligible audit engagement This term is described in paragraph 800.2 for the purposes of Section 800.
-Eligible assurance engagement This term is described in paragraph 990.2 for the purposes of Section 990.
+- (a) Owned directly by and under the control of an individual or entity (including those managed on a discretionary basis by others); or - (b) Beneficially owned through a collective investment vehicle, estate, trust or other intermediary over which the individual or entity has control, or the ability to influence investment decisions. - Director or officer Those charged with the governance of an entity, or acting in an equivalent capacity, regardless of their title, which might vary from jurisdiction to jurisdiction. - Eligible audit This term is described in paragraph 800.2 for the purposes of Section 800.

+Eligible assurance This term is described in paragraph 990.2 for the purposes of Section 990.

 Engagement partner The partner or other person in the firm who is responsible for the engagement and its performance, and for the report that is issued on behalf of the firm, and who, where required, has the appropriate authority from a professional, legal or regulatory body.

 Engagement period (Audit and Review Engagements) The engagement period starts when the audit team begins to perform the audit.
 The engagement period ends when the audit report is issued.
 When the engagement is of a recurring nature, it ends at the later of the notification by either party that the professional relationship has ended or the issuance of the final audit report.

-Engagement period

-(Assurance Engagements Other than Audit and Review Engagements) The engagement period starts when the assurance team begins to perform assurance services with respect to the particular engagement.
-The engagement period ends when the assurance report is issued.
-When the engagement is of a recurring nature, it ends at the later of the notification by either party that the professional relationship has ended or the issuance of the final assurance report.
+- Engagement period (Assurance Engagements Other than Audit and Review Engagements) The engagement is of a recurring nature, it ends at the later of the notification by either party that the professional relationship has ended or the issuance of the final assurance report. - Engagement quality A process designed to provide an objective evaluation, on or before the report is issued, of the significant judgements the engagement team made and the conclusions it reached in formulating the report. - Engagement team All partners and staff performing the engagement, and any individuals engaged by the firm or a network firm who perform assurance procedures on the engagement.
+This excludes external experts engaged by the firm or by a network firm.

-Engagement quality control review

-A process designed to provide an objective evaluation, on or before the report is issued, of the significant judgements the engagement team made and the conclusions it reached in formulating the report.

-Engagement team

-All partners and staff performing the engagement, and any individuals engaged by the firm or a network firm who perform assurance procedures on the engagement.
-This excludes external experts engaged by the firm or by a network firm